rupali-codes/LinksHub/README.md

 ## Maintainers 🤝

 Need help while contributing?
-Tag any of the moderators when creating the issue.
+Tag any of the maintainers when creating the issue.
 You can tag us using: `@username`

 <table>
 <tr>